xfiive/spring_react_psql_game/README.md

+In short, project reprensents small school game Checkers based on the logics of the rules of Russian Checkers.

+Backend - Spring boot
+Frontend - React.js

 In order to add a functioning music player to the game you will need to do the following:

 1) Download those tracks that you consider necessary and place them in the folder at ‘frontend/checkers-frontend/public/music’, adding your tracks to the ‘music’ folder.